chuma-kim/kokoa-clone-2021/README.md

-# Kokoa Clone 2020 update
+# Kokoa clone 2020 update

 HTML & CSS are so much fun!